comin2/Adm-in.2/README.md

 There is even [a tutorial to get you started](http://comin2.github.io/Adm-in.2/tutorial/).

-If you are looking for the docs to use the plugins, takke a look [around here](http://comin2.github.io/Adm-in.2/plugins/).
+If you are looking for the docs to use the plugins, take a look [around here](http://comin2.github.io/Adm-in.2/plugins/).

 ## Who uses Adm'in.2?